alphagov/govuk-design-guide/docs/frontend-templates/finders/people.md

 title: People
 description: A directory of all ministers and senior officials on GOV.UK
 howItWorks:
-  This finder lists all the contacts within HMRC.
+  This finder lists all the contacts within the UK government.
 End-users can use the search component to filter the returned results on the page based on a topic and via search.
 examples:
   0:
     title: All ministers and senior officials on GOV.UK